smaremanda/add-in-docs/essentials/localization.md

 If you use Visual Studio to create Office Add-ins, the .NET Framework and Ajax provide ways to globalize and localize client script files.

-You can globalize and use the [Date](http://msdn.microsoft.com/library/caf98d32-2de2-4704-8198-692350343681.aspx) and[Number](http://msdn.microsoft.com/library/c216d3a1-12ae-47d1-bca1-c3666d04572f.aspx) JavaScript type extensions and the JavaScript[Date](http://msdn.microsoft.com/library/ce2202bb-7ec9-4f5a-bf48-3a04feff283e.aspx) object in the JavaScript code for an Office Add-in to display values based on the locale settings on the current browser.
-For more information, see[Walkthrough: Globalizing a Date by Using Client Script](http://msdn.microsoft.com/library/69b34e6d-d590-4d03-a763-b7ae54b47d74.aspx).
+You can globalize and use the [Date](http://msdn.microsoft.com/library/caf98d32-2de2-4704-8198-692350343681.aspx) and [Number](http://msdn.microsoft.com/library/c216d3a1-12ae-47d1-bca1-c3666d04572f.aspx) JavaScript type extensions and the JavaScript [Date](http://msdn.microsoft.com/library/ce2202bb-7ec9-4f5a-bf48-3a04feff283e.aspx) object in the JavaScript code for an Office Add-in to display values based on the locale settings on the current browser.
+For more information, see [Walkthrough: Globalizing a Date by Using Client Script](http://msdn.microsoft.com/library/69b34e6d-d590-4d03-a763-b7ae54b47d74.aspx).

 You can include localized resource strings directly in standalone JavaScript files to provide client script files for different locales, which are set on the browser or provided by the user.
 Create a separate script file for each supported locale.
 In each script file, include an object in JSON format that contains the resource strings for that locale.
 The localized values are applied when the script runs in the browser.